Floessie/frt/README.md

 ## Remarks about the API

 Maybe you miss some functions from the API.
 If so, there might be several reasons why they are missing:
-* Values that are specified by you or your Arduino_FreeRTOS_Library configuration aren't exposed because you already know them.
+* Values that are specified by you or your FreeRTOS configuration aren't exposed because you already know them.
 * A wrapper for [`vTaskDelayUntil()`](https://www.freertos.org/vtaskdelayuntil.html) isn't available, as this would mean exposing the *tick* while `frt` tries its best to hide it.
-You can use `millis()` to determine if you missed a deadline or if there's enough time left for a `frt::Task::msleep()` as long as timer 0 wasn't stopped in the meantime.
+On Arduino you can use `millis()` to determine if you missed a deadline or if there's enough time left for a `frt::Task::msleep()` as long as timer 0 wasn't stopped in the meantime.
 * The FreeRTOS function is too special or the problem can be solved by other means.
 * I simply didn't deem the function to be important enough.